bsormagec/dray360-app/docs/database_schema_notes.md

 This JSON type column records different information for each `status` type.
 I will be updating this document to record all possible states here.
 It is currently documented in a Draw.io diagram and not very accessible.

+Here follows a list of all status types and their associated metadata.
+If this list is found to be incompleted, inaccurate, out of date or in error... please correct it.

+All status_metadata object include the following properties:

+1. request_id
+1. datetime_utciso
+1. company_id
+1. order_id (if available)

+##### Status `failure-imageuploding-to-blackfl`

+* created by `./wintupdater/imageuploader.py`

+1. message
+1. exception

 ##### status_metadata.order_id_list (ocr-post-processing-error and ocr-post-processing-complete)

 This is an array property in `status_metadata` for both the `ocr-post-processing-error` and `ocr-post-processing-complete` states.
 Here is a sample query showing how to parse its value and its length.